SwedbankPay/developer.swedbankpay.com/index.md

         {% include card.html
             title='Payment Instruments'
             title_type="h2"
-            text='Payments gives you a one-by-one integration with more customization for each payment method to build your own payment menu.'
+            text='Payment Instruments gives you a one-by-one integration with more customization for each payment method to build your own payment menu.'
             icon_content='credit_card'